AFHE Service Team – Making a Big Impact at the AFHE Convention!

 3. REGISTER FOR THE CONVENTION

 Once you are scheduled, we will provide a coupon code and instructions for registering for the convention.
-Registration deadline is June 28, 2019.
+Registration deadline is June 25, 2021.
+Your registration should be completed with your parent’s registration, if possible.

 CAN I VOLUNTEER ON THE SERVICE TEAM AND ATTEND THE TEEN PROGRAM?